opendocsg/slw-judgments-backfill/2013_SGCA_9/report.md

 **_The tort of intimidation_**

-34     To prove the tort of intimidation, Sarah had to prove that: (a) there was a threat by Andy to use unlawful means (such as violence or a tort or a breach of contract) to compel her to obey his wishes; and (b) she was so threatened that she complied with Andy’s demand rather than risk the threat being carried into execution (see _Goh Chok Tong v Chee Soon Juan_ [2003] 3 SLR(R) 32 at [49]).
+34     To prove the tort of intimidation, Sarah had to prove that: (a) there was a threat by Andy to use unlawful means (such as violence or a tort or a breach of contract) to compel her to obey his wishes; and (b) she was so threatened that she complied with Andy’s demand rather than risk the threat being carried into execution (see _Goh Chok Tong v Chee Soon Juan_ <span class="citation">[2003] 3 SLR(R) 32</span> at [49]).

 35     In the week leading up to the giving of the Blackmail Money on 23 January 2009, Sarah sent